obryen/wallet-classifier-api/README.md

   - Logger
 - Custom exceptions and an exception filter that allows throwing exceptions inside the service code which automatically generate and return the appropriate error.
 - Config for TypeORM and Postgres

-### Opinions

-A few things we prefer doing:

-- Every folder that has exports will have an `index.ts` file which manages the exports.
-This allows us to do something like: `import { useSwagger, useCors } from 'src/core/hooks'` instead of `import useSwagger from 'src/core/hooks/useSwagger'` + `import useCors from 'src/core/hooks/useCors'`.
-- Extend each entity from the base entity.
-This allows us to keep fields like `created_at` and `updated_at` consistent across all tables.
-- Extend each service from the base service.
-This allows us to share common functionality across services.

 ## Folder Structure